MSchatzUW/CMAP_docs/faq_and_contributing/datasubmission.rst

 Data Submission
 ===============

-If you wish to suggest a dataset be added to the database or have some data that you would like added, please email Raphael (nrhagen@uw.edu).
+If you wish to suggest a dataset be added to the database or have data that you would like added, please email Raphael (nrhagen@uw.edu).

-In short the current data submission process is:
+The current data submission process is:

 1. Contact us about adding a dataset to CMAP.
 2. Format your data and metadata in the CMAP format.